Bhutan Tourist and

 Tourist Visas

-Tourist visas have to be approved prior to your arrival
+Tourist visas have to be approved prior

-only on your arrive in the country, either at Paro airport
+are then issued only on your arrive in the country,

-or (if by road) at Phuentsoling.
-Once your are ready
+either at Paro airport or (if by road) at Phuentsoling.

-to confirmed your tour arrangements we will apply for
+Once your are ready to confirmed your tour arrangements

-your visas.
-We need the following details in order to
+we will apply for your visas.
+We need the following

-start applying for visas.
+details in order to start applying for visas.

 01: Your full name (as it appears in your passport)